Peek Documentation

 • The transcript follows new text automatically while Peek writes.

-• You can scroll away while Peek is writing, then scroll back to the bottom to resume live autoscroll.
+• You can scroll away while Peek writes, then return to the bottom to resume live autoscroll.

 • Chats are saved automatically as you use Peek.

-• Code, markdown, links, and plain text are supported directly in the chat view.
+• Code, markdown, links, and plain text are supported directly in chat.

 Plans and Limits

 Peek includes Free and Peek Pro plans.
-Both use the same core app experience, but usage limits, saved-chat memory depth, request pacing, and Vision time can differ by plan.
+Both use the same core experience, but usage limits, memory depth, request pacing, and Vision time differ.

 • AI requests: Free includes 25 per day; Peek Pro includes 250 per day.